Kanchan1599/ANS/wiAddNewVMTemplate.md

   - Step 3.7

-    - Once it gets Validated then go to catalog and open catalog for which was clone by the given name and then we will be able to see image in that catalog
+    - Once it gets Validated then go to catalog and open catalog in which you have created version and then we will be able to see image in that catalog

-    - Once done with all process once deploy once and check whether its working properly
+    - Once done with all process once deploy once and check whether its working properly.

   ![Figure 1](images/VMTemplate11.PNG)